Browser Studies

 Booklet

-A short presentation captures the MVP idea
+A short presentation captures the MVP connection

 The file opens as an editable PowerPoint deck and can be reused for internal demos, notes, or future packaging decisions.